m4ld3r/creating-gcc-executable/README.md

 ## Must be installed:
+Cowsay

+gcc (g++)

 ## Start:
-1. Allow file execution: chmod +x /PATH/./gcc_cpp
+- Allow file execution: chmod +x /PATH/./gcc_cpp
-2. Then start the file in the console or UI
+- Then start the file in the console or UI
+- And then follow the instructions